 Guardian Castle is above the villages in the valley below.
 They're under attack by the wizards of the Northlands whos minions have found a way into the tunnels under the mountain atop which it sits.

-They have gained control of most of the caverns and passages that run through the ground underneath the castle, as well as a very large portion of the castle itself.
+They have gained control of most of the caverns and passages that run through the ground underneath the castle, as well as a large portion of the castle.
 Sinister beings now roam through these areas and have crushed all resistance offered by the sentries and the castle's contingent of soldiers.
 Evil creatures, some mounted by riders, continue to advance into the halls of the castle and through the caverns in a seemingly unstoppable march!
 (It's not sounding too good, is it?)

 Thankfully, teleporting into the skies above the castle are WingLords who are ready to do battle with the invaders.
 Mounted upon winged unicorns whose beauty is matched only by their quickness and power, they descend into the depths of Guardian Castle and intercept a group of creatures.
 Two more riders enter the room and an airborne jousting battle begins between the adversaries.